 Frequently Asked Questions

 I want to learn how to ride a Motorcycle, how easy it is?
 If you can ride a bicycle, you can learn to ride a Motorcycle.
 We will teach you the basics on how to ride a Motorcycle and assist you in achieving the Basic Handling Certificate.
 If you have experience driving a manual (stick-shift) car, this will also be beneficial for you.

 Where and when do you conduct training / testing sessions?
-Our training grounds are located in Albany just off Bush Road, Rosedale on the Northshore.
+Our training grounds are located in Henderson at 63 Mihinni Road.
+Very easy to find and only 18 minutes from Albany Northshore and 20 minutes from CBD in the city.
 You can txt 0210334766 for the details.
 There is tons of off-road parking available.
-The majority of our lessons are done on Saturdays and Sundays, with weeknight training coming back on once we relocate to Henderson.
-Call or txt us to find out when we are holding the next sessions.
-There is sufficient lighting in the carparks for the winter months.
+The majority of our lessons are done on Saturdays and Sundays, with weeknight training Sessions Mon-Thurs 5pm-9:30pm.
+We have 500 watt led lights for our night time training great for the winter months.
+Call or txt or email us to find out when we are holding the next sessions.
 Check the Course Dates page to find out when the next sessions are coming up.

 How do I book?
 Bookings can be made through email@example.com or by phoning us on 0800 LRN2RD or texting us on (021) 0334766.
 As we operate on a first-come-first-served policy and not on a specified course timetable, we will offer you a booking time.
 If this is not suitable, we will do our best to find a time that works for you.
 Please take the time and read our Terms and Conditions listed below.